Depression Screening for All: Breaking Down Barriers to Better Mental Health

 Why Screening Matters

-Depression affects one in four Americans, making it a staggering commonality.
-Yet, it’s often shrouded in stigma, preventing many from seeking help.
-By incorporating depression screening into regular checkups, primary care doctors can identify early warning signs and provide timely interventions.
-The screening process itself is straightforward, consisting of a series of questions that can be easily integrated into routine health assessments.
+Depression affects a staggering one in four Americans, making it a common condition that requires attention.
+However, it’s often shrouded in stigma, preventing many from seeking help.
+Incorporating depression screening into regular checkups can help primary care doctors identify early warning signs and provide timely interventions.

 A New Focus on Maternal Mental Health